brendancooley/imps2019/index.md

 **Description:** This course is designed to prepare incoming Politics Ph.D. students for POL 502 (Mathematics for Political Scientists) and other coursework in Formal & Quantitative Methods.
 It covers the fundamentals of calculus, probability theory, linear algebra, and real analysis.

 The course consists of two parts.
 The *preview component* be completed by students remotely and will run from June 15 to August 16.
-Students will read course material, watch video lectures, and complete weekly problem sets on topics in calculus, probability linear algebra.
+Students will read course material, watch video lectures, and complete weekly problem sets on topics in calculus, probability theory, and linear algebra.
 The *core component* will take place in Princeton from August 27 to September 7.
 Class will meet twice daily and students will complete daily problem sets.

 **Prerequisites:** The course assumes no background knowledge beyond high school algebra.
 It is self-contained and designed to serve as an introduction or refresher for the material.